Marketing: Make A Statement

 - Voilá!
 You have just authored a Positioning Statement.

 Not only have you authored a Positioning Statement, but you’ve set the foundation for all of your marketing efforts.
-Now you’re ready to start developing a marketing plan that will bring about your desired result – attracting new clients so you can build your business.
+Now you’re ready to start developing a marketing plan to bring about your desired result – attracting new clients to build your business.
 And that’s what marketing is for and why you do it.